-Maintaining your home can be a challenge for older homeowners, you can find information about the help available with repairs and adaptations in our Older Homeowners' Guide.
+Maintaining your home can be a challenge; you can find information about the help available with repairs and adaptations in our Older Homeowners' Guide.

 If you need advice about repairs or to find a trustworthy business and avoid the risk of being scammed, contact your local Care and Repair service.
 You can also check if your local council has a trusted Trader scheme.

 Fire safety can be a problem in later life, as some older people will “make do” with faulty household appliances rather than replace them, and the risk is higher if people smoke or have memory problems.
 The Scottish Fire and Rescue Service provides advice about keeping your home safe, and have also worked with us on our Fire Safety guide, which you can download below.
 You can also book a free home safety visit through the Fire Scotland website.